NFL ODDS Hub

 The ability to watch a game as it is being played and make a bet on that game anytime we want.

-Odds shift as the game progresses.
+The odds shift as the game progresses.

-You can find live-updated totals, spreads, and moneylines, and depending on the sportsbook, many other betting options all as the game is being played out.
+You can find live-updated totals, spreads, and moneylines, and depending on the sportsbook, many other betting options as the game is being played out.

 NFL Betting Strategy